Best city cars

 With a similar starting price to the Peugeot 108, the virtually identical Citroen C1 is near-impossible to split from its Peugeot relation – it comes more or less down to brand preference.
 We slightly prefer the styling of the Peugeot, but otherwise it’s too close to call.
 Both are cheap to run, offering fuel economy that doesn’t dip below 50mpg on any model.

 All offer a wide range of personalisation options to help you put your own stamp on the car, and all offer the option of a fold-back fabric roof for fresh-air fun.
 Like the Peugeot and Toyota, the Citroen is slightly hamstrung by its limited boot space, but the rear seats fold to let you lug larger loads.
-As with the 108, we suggest you sidestep the automatic gearbox, but do consider the Airscape model if you want a full-length sliding canvas roof.
+As with the 108, the C1’s automatic gearbox was discontinued in 2020, meaning all models come with a manual five-speed gearbox.